rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.9 =
+* Added the ability to spam check using reCAPTCHA

 = 3.8.2 =
 * Tested to 5.5.